FabioD-Junior/FabioD-Junior/README.md

 > I am an A.I. post-graduation student and an experienced system analyst for the financial sector (experience in banks and exchanges) by designing solutions, developing programs as Sr Cobol code, and leading a multi-skilled team as a tech lead.

-> Now  I am pursuing a career change to the A.I. world, programming in python and eating books about statistics and mathematicss ( =s ).
+> Now  I am pursuing a career change to the A.I. world, programming in python and eating books about statistics and mathematicss.

+> I am currently working on a private personal project building a python lib for helping EDA in Jupyter notebook environments.

 > I am also starting a youtube channel to share my discoveries in data science as well as a blog/medium to share knowledge called sigma squared.

 > You can reach me by mail at fabiojr@skiff.com or sigmasquared@skiff.com